Dr Nazia Yaqub

 Profile

-Before joining the University in 2023, I spent several years in legal practice.
-I am a Solicitor of the Supreme Court of England and Wales (non-practising) and represented clients in the areas of Prison Law, Crime, Mental Health, Family and Children’s law.
-After crossing to academia, I completed my PhD research at the University of Liverpool and have since taught Family Law, Children’s Rights, Criminal Law and Contract Law.
-During this time, I have also held visiting academic posts at Otago (New Zealand) and Antwerp (Belgium), completed a post-graduate teaching diploma and became a fellow of the Higher Education Academy.
+Before joining the University in 2023, Dr Yaqub spent several years in legal practice.
+She is a Solicitor of the Supreme Court of England and Wales (non-practising) and previously represented clients before the English courts in prison law, criminal law, mental health, family and children’s law.
+After moving into academia, she completed her PhD at the University of Liverpool and has since taught Family Law, Children’s Rights, Criminal Law, Contract Law and International Human Rights Law.
+During this time, she has also held visiting academic posts at Otago (New Zealand) and Antwerp (Belgium), completed a postgraduate teaching diploma, and became a Fellow of the Higher Education Academy.

 Responsibilities